aiven/aiven-docs/docs/platform/reference/end-of-life.md

 :::note
 If your project includes an Aiven for M3DB service, you can continue creating new Aiven for M3DB services in the same project.
 If your project did not previously include an Aiven for M3DB service, you cannot create new Aiven for M3DB services.
+This applies until the end of life (EOL) date on April 30, 2025.
 :::

 ### Migration options